menu

 Demographics

-The population of Jonesville has a very low overall level of education: only 6.53% of people over 25 hold a 4-year college degree or higher.
+The citizens of Jonesville have a very low rate of college education: just 6.53% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Jonesville in 2022 was $20,012, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $80,048 for a family of four.